The Colintraive Heritage Booklet

 In 1969 the Caledonian Steam Packet Company took over the service. from the Bute Ferry Company building new slipways.
 Shore lighting meant after dark crossings could run, and new ferries allowed the carrying of 10 cars and 60 passengers.

 The main road to Colintraive was single track until 1981 with the completion of the ‘new’ road.
 Ferry traffic has since continued to increase, and the present ferry, Loch Dunvegan can take 36 cars and 200 passengers.
-New slipways were built in 1918.
+Again in 2018 new slipways were built.

 The Old Village and Milton

 In the 1850s through to the turn of the century the centre of the village of Colintraive was just over the Milton Burn bridge from the present hotel, on the site of the present village hall.
 It included one or two houses, the inn, with a stable and a byre, a shop, the meal mill with its mill dam and importantly the smiddy, the blacksmiths bothy and his croft .

 After the opening of the pier, a small post office and shop were built at the pier head.